Add a New Column

 Relative – select the type of comparison, the axis to compare to, and the aggregate to compare with.
 Each of the selected columns is changed to that new comparison value.

-Pick Columns – The columns in the table are listed with their column letter (A, B, C, etc) for reference.
+Select Columns – The columns in the table are listed with their column letter (A, B, C, etc) for reference.
 Select one or more columns (they will be highlighted in yellow), then select one of the match operations to apply.

 To select multiple individual columns, you can hold the Ctrl-key down and click.
 To select a range, pick one then hold the Shift-key down and select the other end of the range, or hold the mouse key down and drag down the list.